iMessage: The ultimate guide

-How do you use iMessage to send text, pictures, videos, sound, location, and more—right from your iPhone, iPad, or Mac?

 iMessage is Apple's built-in instant messaging (IM) service.
 It lets you send text, picture, video, sound, and location quickly and easily to anyone else using iMessage on iPhone, iPad, Mac, or Apple Watch.
-Apple is also bringing significant updates to iMessage in iOS 10, including bubble and screen effects, emoji tapbacks and full-on emojification, Digital Touch and handwriting, and, for the first time, iMessage apps.
+Apple added significant updates to iMessage in iOS 10, including bubble and screen effects, emoji tapbacks and full-on emojification, Digital Touch and handwriting, and iMessage apps.

 On your iPhone, iMessage lives alongside SMS and MMS, so you can keep in touch with non-Apple friends from the same app.
 Thanks to Continuity, you can even get those "green bubbles" on iPad and Mac as well!
 It makes for an incredibly powerful, unified experience.
 Here's how to use it.

-How bubble and screen effects work in iMessage for iOS 10
+How bubble and screen effects work in iMessage

-Messages in iOS 10 has new effects for iPhone or iPad that make bubbles slam, loud, gentle, or invisible, or turn the whole screen to balloons, confetti, lasers, fireworks, or shooting stars.
+Messages has new effects for iPhone or iPad that make bubbles slam, loud, gentle, or invisible, or turn the whole screen to balloons, confetti, lasers, fireworks, or shooting stars.

-- How do I add iOS 10 bubble effects to my iMessages?
+- How do I add bubble effects to my iMessages?

-- How do I cancel an iOS 10 bubble effect in iMessage?
+- How do I cancel a bubble effect in iMessage?

-- What do iOS 10 bubble effects do in iMessage?
+- What do bubble effects do in iMessage?

-- Will the iOS 10 bubble effects I send show up in Messages on the Mac?
+- Will the bubble effects I send show up in Messages on the Mac?

-- How do I add iOS 10 screen effects to my iMessages?
+- How do I add screen effects to my iMessages?

-- How do I cancel an iOS 10 screen effect in iMessage?
+- How do I cancel a screen effect in iMessage?

-- What do iOS 10 screen effects do in Messages?
+- What do screen effects do in Messages?

-- Will the iOS 10 screen effects I send show up in Messages on the Mac?
+- Will the screen effects I send show up in Messages on the Mac?

+- How the Messages effects work on older iPhones, iPads, and Macs

-How emoji and Tapbacks work in iMessage for iOS 10
+How emoji and Tapbacks work in iMessage

-Messages in iOS 10 also takes emoji to the next level.
+Messages also takes emoji to the next level.
 If that doesn't sound important to you, then you haven't seen the kind of cheers emoji get on stage or the amount of interest they generate on social.
 They're a big, smiley, thumbs-up deal!
 If you want to test them out, here's how!

 - How do you get the 3x bigger emoji in iMessage?